MSc Integrative Psychotherapist

 - Trauma (childhood and adulthood)

 In my personal time I enjoy taking walks with nature, particularly where there are trees, streams, ponds or rivers and animals.
-I also enjoy meditating and singing.
+I also enjoy journaling and singing.

-I take my professional development seriously and continue to attend training workshops and events, with a particular interest in the impact of trauma on human development.
+I take my professional development seriously and continue to attend training workshops & events and contributing to the field of psychotherapy.

 A therapist’s personal well-being impacts their work in many ways and so I believe it to be my ethical duty to encourage my self care for myself as well as for my clients.